 See how much easier it is?
 Just enter your JS, CSS, and HTML in their respective boxes.
 The results show up automatically on the right.

 In fact, Codepen is soooo much better, that I recommend you to go create your account right now.
 Yeah, I hate to be the one advertising, but I can't help it.
 It is much better.There's nothing I can do about it.

 Or, if you don't want to create an account, you can go create a pen without an account.
 You can save your pen under the username "Captain Anonymous".

 Step 2: Add References

-Since we are going to be using Jquery and this (really) cool thing-a-boo called "Balloon.css", we must add references first.
+Since we are going to be using Jquery and this (really) cool thingajammy called "Balloon.css", we must add references first.
 If you are new, I will tell you how to do this in Codepen.

 bla bla bla: BLAAAAAAA!!!!